ZrybeaWhitfield/ZrybeaWhitfield/README.md

-### Hello!
-My name is Zrybea and I am a Software Engineer with over two years of experience.
+### Hello, my name is Zrybea!
+I am a Software Engineer with over two years of experience building full-stack applications.
 I code in JavaScript for fun (MERN stack is where it's at!) but Java and Python for when things get serious 😏.
 I also have experience building serverless cloud applications using the AWS cloud development kit.

 Before I was a dev, I worked as a behavioral health professional and served as a medic in the United States Army Reserve.
 I love to talk about my journey so ask away!